We're sorry but a serious error has occurred in the system.

 So, what is the problem?

 Someone may wonder, "well what is really going on".
-I can't say, since I don't know what the server is unhappy about the cookies.
+I can't say for sure, since I don't know what the server is unhappy about the cookies.

 What I can say, for any interested, is that I had the same forum page open yesterday, in the same browser--where yesterday it was working, and today it failed.